The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: O i absorbers in simulations

 Panels in the middle row represent the total oxygen column density.
 They show how even at $z=8$ metal-rich gas extends beyond the virial radii of haloes, with the highest oxygen densities concentrated near the centre of massive haloes.
 Finally, combining the data shown in the first two rows of the figure, we produced maps of the neutral oxygen column density, displayed in the third row of Fig.~\ref{fig:coolfig}.
 The coloured regions correspond to areas with $N_{\ion{O}{I}} > 10^{13}$ cm$^{-2}$, a threshold slightly below the 50\% completeness level of the latest observational surveys, typically found at equivalent widths (EW) of $0.03$ \AA \ \citep[$\log N_{\rm \ion{O}{i}}/\text{cm}^{-2} \approx 13.7$,][]{Sebastian2024}.
 The distribution of neutral oxygen closely mirrors that of neutral hydrogen, as we would expect from the imposed relation in Eq.~(\ref{eq:HOeq}), except for metal-poor regions in the IGM, where even if high \ion{H}{i} column densities can be found, \ion{O}{i} absorbers are impossible to observe.
 To ensure that the described trends are not specific to the selected haloes, we reproduced the same maps for the target haloes in the $13$ zoom-in regions and found no significant differences.

 As shown in Fig.~\ref{fig:coolfig}, most of the \ion{O}{i} content of the Universe, especially absorbers with high column density values, seems to reside close to dark matter haloes, as these regions are the first to undergo chemical enrichment.
-For this reason, our analysis begins with the investigation of the properties of the gas inside the virial radii of haloes, which we refer hereafter as the circumgalactic medium (CGM).
-It is important to note that the adopted definition of CGM in this work, i.e., the gas contained in overdensities $\rho/\bar{\rho} \geq 200$, differs from that introduced by \citet{Pallottini2014} and used in several following studies, where the CGM is defined at lower overdensities ($10 < \rho/\bar{\rho} < 10^{2.5}$).

-For this study, we considered haloes residing in all the $13$ targeted zoom-in regions, such that they are entirely reproduced at high resolution.
-Among these, we selected those with total halo mass $M_h > 10^9\,\text{M}_\odot$, and considering only gas in the CGM, we evaluated the \ion{O}{i} column densities.
+For this reason, our analysis begins with the investigation of the properties of the gas inside the virial radii of haloes.
+We considered haloes residing in all the $13$ targeted zoom-in regions, such that they are entirely reproduced at high resolution.
+Among these, we selected those with total halo mass $M_h > 10^9\,\text{M}_\odot$, and considering only {the virialised gas}, we evaluated the \ion{O}{i} column densities.
 These are computed considering for each halo $\approx 2000$ equally spaced and parallel lines of sight crossing only gas inside the virial radius, therefore with a length that depends on the position of the line of sight with respect to the centre of the halo.
 We then selected those lines of sight with $N_{\ion{O}{i}} > 10^{13}$ cm$^{-2}$ as hosts of possible absorbers.
 We repeated this process across the redshift range $z = 5-8$, and investigated the gas properties of these absorbers.
 Figure~\ref{fig:abs_prop} shows the relation at $z=8$ between \ion{O}{i} column density and $n_{\ion{O}{I}}$-weighted properties along the lines of sight of absorbers.
 Each point identifies an absorber in massive haloes ($M_h> 10^{10}\,\text{M}_\odot$) coloured according to the value of the $n_{\ion{O}{i}}$-weighted hydrogen number density.
-Gray contour lines denote the density distribution of these absorbers, whereas the black ones show the density of absorbers in the CGM of lower mass haloes ($10^9 < M_h/\text{M}_\odot < 10^{10}$), which are not explicitly shown in the figures.
+Gray contour lines denote the density distribution of these absorbers, whereas the black ones show the density of absorbers in lower mass haloes ($10^9 < M_h/\text{M}_\odot < 10^{10}$), which are not explicitly shown in the figures.